haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-11-23 aMSE 0.0.0.1 Added functions to simplify the optimization of AvRec relative to the CPUE data after initial parameter estimation for each SAU using the sizemod package.
+Also added a comparison of size-composition data to the do\_condition function.
+    Next step will be to include the optimization of the recdevs using both CPUE and size-comp data.

 -   2021-11-21 aMSE 0.0.0.020 So as to use any observed size-composition data in the conditioning, a number of functions have been added to convert the predicted numbers-at-size in the catch by population